ApilityLabs/keysms-sdk/readme.md

 - `time`        A timestamp in the future to send at.
 If `date` is not set defaults to today
 - `date`        A date in the future to send at.
 If `time` is not set, defaults to now

-curl -XPOST http://app.keysms.no/messages -d payload='{message:"Hello world", receivers:["99999999"]}' -d signature="your generated sign key" -d username="me"
+'''curl -XPOST http://app.keysms.no/messages -d payload='{message:"Hello world", receivers:["99999999"]}' -d signature="your generated sign key" -d username="me"'''

 #### Errors
 The following errors may be returned